Table of Contents

 - can automatically stop, terminate, reboot, or recover EC2 instances

-- can automatically recover an EC2 instance when the instance becomes impaired due to an underlying hardware failure a problem that requires AWS involvement to repair
+- can automatically recover an EC2 instance when the instance becomes impaired due to an underlying hardware failure or a problem that requires AWS involvement to repair

 - can automatically stop or terminate the instances to save costs (EC2 instances that use an EBS volume as the root device can be stopped